Einstein's Theory of Relativity

 the

-principle of mass-energy conservation, we must conclude that
+of mass-energy conservation, we must conclude that a hydrogen

-electron and of a proton can be tested very accurately in atomic
+of an electron and of a proton can be tested very accurately in

-physics.
-Quantum physics shows us how to calculate the exact structure
+atomic physics.
+Quantum physics shows us how to calculate the

 1.5